amadeus4dev/amadeus-node/README.md

 ## Installation

-This module has been tested using Node 6 and higher, though it should work with Node 4 and 5 as well.
+This module has been tested using [Node LTS versions](https://nodejs.org/en/about/releases/).
 You can install it using Yarn or NPM.

 ```sh
 npm install amadeus --save